Long (and more interesting) version

 In mid-2014, right between the Master and the PhD, I was contacted by a publishing house to ask me to write a book about the history of the samurai, so I spent a lot of time researching this topic.
-Eventually there were some issues with this publisher and I decided not to continue working with them and instead knock on the door of who I think is the best Spanish publishing house specialized in books about Japan right now, Satori, so I told them that I had this project halfway and it turned out they were interested.
+Eventually there were some issues with this publisher and I decided not to continue working with them and instead knock on the door of whom I think is the best Spanish publishing house specialized in books about Japan right now, Satori, so I told them that I had this project halfway, and it turned out they were interested.
 Working with them has been very easy, the book is called Historia de los samuráis, and it was published on May 16, 2016.
 In mid-2018 the American publisher Tuttle Publishing, specialized in books about East Asia, became interested as well, and we all agreed to translate this book into English.
-In this case it’s called A History of the Samurai, and it was published in June 2020.
+In this case, it’s called A History of the Samurai, and it was published in June 2020.
 And less than a year later, in March 2021, it has been republished in Spanish, this time by Alianza Editorial, by which it will be able to reach a much wider audience.